Best Tips on Equalizing when Diving

 As much as we love diving, we are land mammals that cross into a foreign world when going underwater.
 Part of this adjustment is that we have the need to equalize when we dive.
 Below we share the best tips on equalizing when diving to make it easier the next time you go down.

 It’s the same principle when we fly in a plane and it ascends or descends and you feel pressure building up in your ear.
 Parents often tell their kids on a plane to blow into their nose, swallow or suck on hard candy.
 The principle is the same for flying as it is for diving.

-While we’re in air, it needs a significant difference in height for us to have to equalize.
+While we’re surrounded by air, it needs a significant difference in height for us to have to equalize.
 Otherwise, we’d have to pop our ears every morning when we go from the bedroom down to the kitchen.

 What is ‘Equalizing’?

 The goal of equalizing is to pressurize the ear canal so it matches the pressure from the surrounding.
 During a descent, that means that you need to increase the pressure in the ear canal while on an ascent you need to decrease the pressure.